If you'd like to know when new newsletters are published

 The focus of the summer school will be on analysing the sustainability challenges, identifying and implementing solutions.

-There will be an opportunity to travel further north to visit Lapland in the season of the Northern Lights
+There will be an opportunity to travel further north to visit Lapland to experience the mid-night sun

 Check back in February for further details and to register